amgfernandes/neuroeduai/content/authors/admin/_index.md

 I am an experienced data scientist fascinated by the analysis of data, using AI/ML methods to gain valuable insights and improve decision-making.
 Aiming to empower people through knowledge!

-Currently, I am using AI tools to help people get the best possible medical treatment for his/her health problem.
+Currently, I am using AI tools to help people get the best possible medical treatment.

 In addition, I love communicating with diverse audiences, teaching, and to work in a team to solve complex problems.
 I am also a strong supporter of open-source tools, accessible to people around the world to tackle their challenges.
 </p>